The Ultimate Guide To Blacking Out Your Toyota Tundra

 The Toyota Tundra is a big and mean truck.
-With plenty of options from the factory and aftermarket, there is almost nothing you can’t do to make it your own.
+With plenty of options from the factory and tons of accessories, there is almost nothing you can’t do to make it your own.
 After a while, you may get tired of the flashy paint and bright chrome.
 What do you do when you want something a little bolder?
-One of the best changes would be “blacking it out” or doing a "chrome delete" as some people refer to it.
+One of the top Tundra mods would be “blacking it out” or doing a "chrome delete" as some people refer to it.

 Blacking something out means you take a part or parts of the truck that are painted or chrome, and make them black: matte, gloss, or semi.
 Black.
 The best part is that it can be something so large and eye catching like the front grille, or something as subtle or subconsciously unique like a door badge.
 Let’s get into some options!